Henry Fong Award for Global Citizenship and Peace

 The Henry Fong Award recognizes an outstanding student within the INU network who exemplifies a person committed to the concept of global citizenship.
 The INU defines global citizenship as the awareness of the world as a global community and the recognition of the rights and responsibilities of citizens within it.
 This award is possible due to the generous contribution of Dr. Henry Fong Yun-Wah (1924-2022), who was a prominent Hong Kong business leader and philanthropist.
 His support of education was recognised by numerous universities in China, including Hong Kong, Australia, Canada, Scotland and the USA.

-The award provides the opportunity to undertake a study program at another INU member university.
+The award provides the opportunity for an Undergraduate student participating in INU’s Student Seminar in Hiroshima to undertake a study program at another INU member university.
+The study program will be agreed with the award winner and the host university.
 A stipend of £1,700 will be provided to support travel costs and living expenses.

 The awardee cannot get his or her degree from the hosting INU university.